jedireza/flux-constant/README.md

 ```

 This doesn't seem like a great way to move forward though.
 These names can get
 out of control as the application grows.
+Also, prefixing with `CONTACT_` feels
+like duplicating unnecessary information.

-So instead of passing around strings we can create objects that are unique.
-And
+So instead of passing around strings let's create objects that are unique
-best of all we can keep our simple naming conventions.
+(`new`).
+And best of all we can keep the simpler naming conventions.

 ```js
 var FluxConstant = require('flux-constant');